rockroman/CI_PP1_SO/README.md

 <img src="docs/user-story/user-stories-5.jpg">
 </details>

-6. As a New User,i want to know what does it look like to use one or more of the services company offers.
+6. As a New User,I want to know what does it look like to use one or more of the services company offers.

 | **Feature**                     | **Action**                          | **Expected Result**                                                                  | **Actual Result** |
 |---------------------------------|-------------------------------------|--------------------------------------------------------------------------------------|-------------------|